bcang/bootstrap-datepicker/docs/markup.rst

 Medya Takip Merkezi Back Office
 =======

 The following are examples of supported markup.
 On their own, these will not provide a datepicker widget; you will need to instantiate the datepicker on the markup.

-input
+FTP ile Basılı Medya Alımı
 -----

 The simplest case: focusing the input (clicking or tabbing into it) will show the picker.